tfug/proofreading/README.md

 [Redpen](http://redpen.cc/) is a proofreading tool to help writing documents that need to adhere to a writing standard.
 We can guarantee the quality of documents without lose writing speed while distributing translation tasks among multiple people.
 RedPen officially support English and Japanese, but we can use some of the functions with another language.

-checking process consists of the following two parts.
-1. run `jupyter nbconvert` to convert jupyter notebook to markdown
-2. run `redpen`  to read proofs